Last updated on 11/07/2025

 Infrastructure

-Building fish passage projects also requires improving water user infrastructure and is key to meeting the goals of the Settlement.
+Improving infrastructure is key to meeting the goals of the Settlement.
 Find out about the Program’s key infrastructure projects below.

-The first major construction project for the Program, slated to begin construction in Fall 2025, will provide critical fish passage in the river mainsteam and significant water diversion benefits for area water users.
+The first major infrastructure project for the Program is currently under construction and will provide critical fish passage in the river mainsteam with significant water diversion benefits for area water users.

 Learn More about Arroyo Canal Fish Screen and Sack Dam Fish Bypass Project